Nick Leddy: St. Louis Blues (2022–2025)

 On March 23, 2024, Leddy played his 1,000th NHL game against his hometown team that drafted him but never played for, the Minnesota Wild.

-San Jose Sharks (2025–present)
+San Jose Sharks (2025–2026)

 On July 2, 2025, the Blues placed Leddy on waivers; he was subsequently claimed by the San Jose Sharks the following day.

 International play

 Leddy's high school and post-secondary career was supplemented with intermittent international play and development.
 He was a member of the U.S. squad in both the under-17 and under-18 Five Nations tournaments in the Czech Republic.
 In addition, Leddy participated in the 2009 U.S. under-18 evaluation camp in Lake Placid, New York, in association with USA Hockey and the USA Olympic team.
 Leddy had three goals and two assists in just five games at Lake Placid.